Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment

 \subsubsection{Liquid scintillator}

 The innermost shield is provided by 800\,L of LAB-LS contained in a $2.5~\rm{cm}$-thick $100~\rm{cm} \times 100~\rm{cm} \times 100~\rm{cm}$ acrylic box.
-The outer wall of the box is wrapped with Tetratex sheets to increase the LS light collection efficiency, which is then covered by a black polyvinyl chloride sheet to prevent light leakage.
-The LS-produced scintillation signals are detected via ten 5-inch Hamamatsu PMTs (R877) that are attached to the two sides of the box.
+The outer wall of the box is wrapped with teflon sheets to increase the light collection efficiency of the LS, which is then covered by a black polyvinyl chloride sheet to prevent light leakage.
+The LS-produced scintillation signals are detected via ten 5-inch Hamamatsu PMTs (R877) that are attached to two sides of the box.

-A variety of backgrounds produced by radiogenic particles from components in and near the NaI(Tl) crystals are efficiently rejected owing to the anticoincidence requirement of PMT signals from the LS~\cite{Adhikari:2017esn}.
-In addition, the LS shield also provides effective shielding for external neutrons.
+A variety of backgrounds produced by radiogenic particles from components in and near the NaI(Tl) crystals are efficiently rejected owing to the anticoincidence requirement of the PMT signals from the LS~\cite{Adhikari:2017esn}.
+In addition, the LS shield provides effective shielding of external neutrons.